HomeDing/HomeDing/examples/DevDing/README.md

 ## Template Element

 This is an empty element that can be used as a template for implementing new elements.
-All the vitruals and overwritten methods that may be implemented are present in this implementation.
+All the virtual and overwritten methods that may be implemented are present in this implementation.
-They may be removed when not required for implementation to syve some bytes.
+They may be removed in Element implementations when not required to reduce program size.

 ## Diag Element